 A sweatshirt for those who love Japanese culture but want to avoid awkward conversations whilst abroad.
 The design has Sakura flowers, a silhouetted skyline of Tokyo, and a sentence “I do not speak Japanese”.
 And if you do speak the language, it would be a nice friendly prank.

 Sushi is probably the most well-known Japanese food.
-This nice blue hoodie declares that you love everything umami, spicy and sweet, or just want to be kawaii.
+This nice hoodie declares that you love everything umami, spicy and sweet, or just want to be kawaii.
+It is also made with the trending tie-dye technique in s lovely pastel blue color.

 If you're into Japanese visual novels and also like cats, kittens, and kemonomimi, you can declare it with this hoodie.
 The design features a vintage retro-style cat with the word "KAWAII" in Japanese.
 Perfect apparel for otaku and weeaboos in a good sense.